請更新您的瀏覽器

 Tatler Hong Kong

-If you haven’t seen the now-viral clip, it played out as follows: during an episode of the Shark Tank-style show, the founders of Quebec-based bottled bubble tea brand Bobba, Sébastien Fiset and Jess Frenette, sought US$1 million in exchange for an 18% stake in their company.
+If you haven’t seen the now-viral clip, it played out as follows: during an episode of the Shark Tank-style show, the founders of Quebec-based bottled bubble tea brand Bobba, Sébastien Fiset and Jess Frenette, sought US$1 million in exchange for an 18 per cent stake in their company.

 You might also like: Simu Liu talks new projects, his new venture capital fund, and his mission to advocate for Asian representation